Giants vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. is among the players with prop bets available when the Atlanta Braves and the San Francisco Giants square off at Truist Park on Sunday (beginning at 1:35 PM ET).
+Ronald Acuna Jr. and Wilmer Flores are among the players with prop bets for the taking when the Atlanta Braves and the San Francisco Giants square off at Oracle Park on Friday (at 10:15 PM ET).

 Bet on this matchup or its props with BetMGM!